Rod Owen-Jones

 Rod Owen-Jones (born 6 January 1970) is an Australian water polo player who competed in the 2000 Summer Olympics.

 Rod began his career playing in South Australia as a center-forward but switched to a utility player during his national team duties.

-Rod played with the Australia men's national water polo team from 1991–2000.
-Rod represented the national team in the 1993 FINA Water Polo World Cup winning a Bronze Medal, Australia's best men's result at a major championship.
+Rod played with the Australia men's national water polo team from 1991 to 2000.
+Rod represented the national team in the 1993 FINA Water Polo World Cup winning a bronze medal, Australia's best men's result at a major championship.
 He represented Australia at 3 Universiades, 2 World Championships, 2 World Cups and an Olympic Games.

 Rod was the highest goal scorer at the 1993 and 1994 National Championships and voted as the Best and Fairest men's player in 1994.